Best Things to Do in Victoria, Canada

 BC Parliament Building

 One of the best ways to discover the British Columbia Parliament Buildings is on a guided tour.
-The tours depart hourly from 9am to 4pm, Monday to Friday and last about 45 minutes.
+The tours depart hourly from 9 am to 4 pm, Monday to Friday, and last about 45 minutes.

 Craigdarroch Castle

 Even if you only have one day in Victoria, a visit to Craigdarroch Castle is a must.
-This National Historic Site of Canada, built by coal magnate Robert Dunsmuir between 1887 and 1890, is one of the best examples of Victorian architecture in Victoria.
+This National Historic Site of Canada, built by coal magnate Robert Dunsmuir between 1887 and 1890, is one of the finest examples of Victorian architecture in Victoria.

 Craigdarroch Castle

-As you explore the Scottish Baronial mansion, you’ll get see intricate woodwork, antique furnishings, and ornate stained glass windows.
+As you explore the Scottish Baronial mansion, you’ll get to see intricate woodwork, antique furnishings, and ornate stained glass windows.
 The best experience at Craigdarroch Castle, however, is to climb up the manor’s tower for spectacular views over Victoria.

 Butchart Gardens

-Wondering what to see in Victoria?
-You won’t be disappointed with a quick detour over to Butchart Gardens, one of the most spectacular public gardens in the world.
+Escape the urban buzz of Victoria with a quick detour over to Butchart Gardens, one of the most spectacular public gardens in the world.

 Sprawling across a whopping 55 acres, this National Historic Site of Canada is one of the most-visited attractions in Victoria.
-When in bloom, the breathtaking gardens feature hundreds of thousands flowers bursting with colour, punctuated by Victorian fountains and meandering paths.
+When in bloom, the breathtaking gardens feature hundreds of thousands of flowers bursting with colour, punctuated by Victorian fountains and meandering paths.

 Butchart Gardens